BurlingtonCodeAcademy/codelikethis/public/lessons/javascript_intro/arguments.md

 # ARGV

-In every NodeJS program, there is an array named `argv`.
+In every NodeJS program there is an array named `argv`.

 It contains the *command line arguments* to the program.